 Carbink: This strange creature is generally better-suited for a defensive positon as a result of its high defensive stats, but Steven’s specimen is a little bit different in that it focuses mainly on offense instead.
 Keeping its distance from an opponent, this strange critter will attack with powerful Moonblast, Earth Power, Power Gem and Psychic attacks while trying to survive blow after blow that it takes.
 It’s unlikely that this Pokémon will be able to deal much in the way of damage, but its high defenses can nonetheless prove to be difficult for Pokémon without strong offenses to break through, especially if it has a little help from defensive shields raised by Steven’s other Pokémon.

-Cradily: This crinoid takes a more defensive stance than Steven's other Pokémon and but is still able to use Ancient Power, Earthquake, Seed Bomb, Sludge Bomb, Stone Edge and Giga Drain attacks to deal damage.
-Aside from this, the creature can use Ingrain to continuously restore its energy while its Confuse Ray and Sandstorm techniques befuddle the opposition and make it seemingly impossible to properly attack while the target is continually damaged by the abrasive weather.
+Cradily: This crinoid takes a more defensive stance than Steven's other Pokémon and but is still able to use Ancient Power, Earthquake, Seed Bomb, Sludge Bomb, Stone Edge and Giga Drain attacks to deal damage, assisted in turn by its held Expert Belt.
+Aside from this, the creature can use its Ingrain technique to continuously restore its energy while its Confuse Ray and Sandstorm techniques befuddle the opposition and make it seemingly impossible to properly attack while the target is continually damaged by the abrasive weather.
 This beast may not be able to deal a whole lot of damage, but when it comes to winning a battle of attrition, this monster can certainly win without having to exert much effort in the process.

 OVERALL DIFFICULTY: 5/5